SP among 6 policemen booked on charge of torturing advocate in custody in Punjab | Law-Order

 Lawyers affiliated with the Bar Association of Punjab and Haryana High Court abstained from work Tuesday, demanding the policemen's dismissal and arrest.

-The advocate and another man were arrested September 14 following a complaint by the Crime Investigation Agency's In-Charge Raman Kumar Kamboj in which he alleged that the lawyers had assaulted a police team, tearing the officers' uniforms.
+The advocate and another man were arrested September 14 following a complaint by the Crime Investigation Agency in-charge Raman Kumar Kamboj in which he alleged that the lawyers had assaulted a police team, tearing the officers' uniforms.

 In custody, the two men were allegedly forced to perform sexual acts.